 Similan Island No. 8: Beacon Reef a long time favorite

-Beacon Reef dive site starts from around 5m and drops off to 30m+.
-This Similans dive site is Reef is now blessed with a Ship Wreck of a Liveaboard, which sadly went down in 2002 with no reported casualties.
-If you would like to dive some wrecks you can dive Phuket on one of our Scuba Diving Day Trips and dive wrecks like The King Cruiser or the Wreck at Bay 1 on Racha Yai.
+The Beacon Reef dive site starts from around 5m and drops off to 30m+.
+Also this Similans dive site is Reef is now blessed with a ship wreck of a Liveaboard, which sadly went down in 2002 with no reported casualties.
+However, if you would like to dive some wrecks you can dive Phuket on one of our Scuba Diving Day Trips and dive wrecks like The King Cruiser or the Wreck at Bay 1 on Racha Yai.

-However at the time of writing Beacon Reef is currently closed for restoration ...
+However, at the time of writing Beacon Reef is sadly currently closed for restoration ...

 Is it possible to Dive at Beacon Reef on Similan Island No 8 ?

 Sadly the answer at the time of writing is: No divers and snorkelers are not allowed to dive Beacon Reef.

 As mentioned Beacon Reef is a huge dive site which runs the complete length of the Eastern Side of Island 8.
 Moreover, it has a superb array of Hard Corals including Staghorn Coral, Brain Coral, Pore Coral, Mushroom Coral, Finger Corals, etc.

 The dive site starts from around 5m dropping off to 30m+ so again a nice dive site for all levels of divers, including Rebreather (CCR) Divers!